 I hold a Bachelor of Interior Design from the University of Oklahoma College of Architecture.
 After graduation, jobs in that industry were scarce due to the Great Recession so I parlayed my innate creative ability, knack for customer service and extreme attention to detail into freelance graphic design, eventually building my career in marketing and communications.
 Although this path didn't lead me where I thought it would, I can't complain about the view.

 Now, I have nearly 15 years of experience in everything from graphic and web design to copywriting, editing and publication as well as internal and external communications, strategic marketing, social media management, event organization and project management related to all those areas.
+I also take occasional freelance projects through my business, Curse Creative LLC, working with local businesses and nonprofit organizations to showcase their impact, brand and expertise.

 I am meticulous and organized, and although I love the efficiency of working independently I also appreciate the diversity of working in a team and with clients.